textioHQ/js-style-guide/README.md

     > Why?
 This makes sure you have a single default export.

     ```javascript
-    // bad, necessary for typescript files
+    // bad: Necessary for typescript files
     import * as AirbnbStyleGuide from './AirbnbStyleGuide';

     // good